RPVanarx/WIMPbot/docs/git-guidelines.md

 7. Use the body to explain what and why vs. how

 More details with examples: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)

+## Pull reqest

+#### Description

+Description of a pull request should contain a reference to the issue.
+You can find issue number (reference) right after its name.

+e.g: `#11` refers to *Discuss folder and project structures* issue, so a pull request description might end with *Should resolve #11*

 ## Issues